novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 #### 3.1.
 Deployment Object

-Deployment is a controller that used to manage both pod and replica sets.
+Deployment is a controller used to manage both pod and replica sets.
 In this section, we are going to create the object.

 On the `k8s.yaml`, write the following config below.
 Each part of the script has some remark that explains what it does.